 Whether you are new to the profession or new in your role in supply management, start off on the right foot with this engaging course.
-This essential purchasing course provides foundational knowledge of all aspects of supply management and gives you tools to implement to be successful in the workplace.
-This course starts with key procurement and supply chain concepts and moves onto supply chain issues that are relevant today.
+This essential purchasing course will provide foundational knowledge of all aspects of supply management and gives you the tools to implement to be successful in the workplace.
+This supply management course starts with key procurement and supply chain concepts and moves onto supply chain issues that are relevant today.
 Throughout this two-day training, you’ll explore innovative techniques and effective tools to position yourself as a valuable asset to your organization and its supply management team.
 Gain the skills you need to effectively perform your role and prepare you for long-term success.

 Member Price: $1,199.00

 Ralph Carlton has over 16 years’ experience in Global Sourcing & Supply Chain Management.
 Prior to that, he had several roles in product and test engineering.
 He is a global sourcing and risk management professional with service in automotive, aerospace, and consumer products industries.

 Ralph has led global teams focused on strategy, sourcing best practices, innovation, supply chain management within new product development, risk management, and supplier relationship and performance management.
 Ralph has consistently served as a subject matter expert on supplier development, process improvements, operational risk, negotiations and cost savings, and designing/executing supplier and commodity/category strategies.